DFIRmadness/5pillars/5-Pillars.md

 - [Humble Bundle Books](https://www.humblebundle.com/books) They often (every few weeks) have cheap (12 dollars) bundles of books
 - [packtpub daily free book give away](https://www.packtpub.com/free-learning) Free IT and Security books given away daily!
 Some really good ones on occassion.
 - <img src = "https://yt3.ggpht.com/a/AGF-l79FABgGifk6OVOrWGLKwdMiysqksJ57Mtp4tg=s288-c-k-c0xffffffff-no-rj-mo" width="50"> [ITPro.tv](https://www.itpro.tv/) is one of **the best** resources out there if you can afford it.
 They have tiered pricing models that start as **low as $30 bucks a month!** That is a crazy cheap investment to get into a career with a potential to get you to between 65K and 100K+ annually.
 This is the first item on the list that you are required to pay for if you choose to use them.
 They have current, and constantly updated, video series on everything in the five pillars and beyond.
 Additionally, they offer virtual labs you can remote into with step by step guides, test question banks and more.
 Its an amazing resource.
-- [Twitter](https://www.twitter.com) Later there will be a list of people to follow but essentially you can get started with #infosec and #dfir and start a daily ingest of what is going on in the community.
-Immerse yourself!
+- [CBT Nuggets](https://www.cbtnuggets.com/) - A direct competitor with ITPro.TV.
+They have comparable pricing, virtual labs and *really* good instructional videos.
+Their video library does not seem as extensive as that of ITPro.tv.
 - [Professor Messer](https://www.professormesser.com/) Another solid instructor that gives A LOT for free.
 The community there is also a great resource to connected to.
 He sells "notes" for 10 bucks a piece for each cert that are great overviews and resources to keep in your kit bag.
 - [Computerphile](https://www.youtube.com/user/Computerphile) an epic youtube channel of PhDs explaining computer science and security concepts.
+- [Twitter](https://www.twitter.com) Later there will be a list of people to follow but essentially you can get started with #infosec and #dfir and start a daily ingest of what is going on in the community.
+Immerse yourself!

 There are so many more amazing people and channels that I will list later in the *Security Specific* Section later.